A-Z of health

 Read more about the causes of hepatitis A.

-Hepatitis A is widespread in parts of the world that are poor, over-crowded and have limited access to sanitation and clean water, such as:
+Hepatitis A is widespread in parts of the world that are poor, overcrowded and have limited access to sanitation and clean water.

-- some parts of the Middle East and South America
+- some parts of the Far East (excluding Japan)

-Hepatitis A is much less common in Western countries.
-There were only 367 reported cases of hepatitis A infection in England and Wales during 2010; it is unclear how many of these infections were actually caught abroad.
+Hepatitis A is much less common in high-income countries.
+There were only 367 reported cases of hepatitis A infection in England and Wales during 2010.
+It is unclear how many of these infections were actually caught abroad.

 - men who have sex with men